 For example, haptic feedback can enhance a digital poster, like a music festival graphic, with vibrations mimicking a beat when tapped.
 ASMR sound effect, like a rustle, can enrich a static magazine cover.

-These interactive layers, such as motion, sound, clickable elements, and multimedia enhancements, transform static visuals into dynamic, user-driven experiences.
+These interactive layers, such as motion, sound, clickable elements, and multimedia enhancements, can transform static visuals into dynamic, user-driven experiences.
 According to research, integrating interactivity into visual content can significantly improve how we engage with information (Ismaeel & Al Mulhim, 2021).
-This study found that interactive infographics not only boosted academic achievement, especially among reflective learners, but also enhanced cognitive processing by catering to different learning styles.
+The study found that interactive infographics not only boosted academic achievement, especially among reflective learners, but also enhanced cognitive processing by catering to different learning styles.
 This is supported by dual coding theory, which suggests that people learn more effectively when verbal and visual information is presented together through multiple sensory channels (Clark & Paivio, 1991).

 The designer today needs to be an author creating rather than representing experiences